rik0/blogracy/README.md

 properly.
 Therefore, they should not be edited by hand.
 It is ok to do it to try things, but remember, they will be re-generated.
 Please do not put them under version control, either.

-### Vuze ###

-We use ant to download Vuze.
-We use the `Vuze_4700.jar` from the devs page.
-Again, should it be corrupted, feel free to manually download that and the sources package and place it in the lib directory.

 ## Compile and Build  ##